 Landrum is a very small city located in the state of South Carolina.
 With a population of 2,493 people and two constituent neighborhoods, Landrum is the 129th largest community in South Carolina.

 Unlike some cities, Landrum isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Landrum are a mix of both white- and blue-collar jobs.
-Overall, Landrum is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Landrum who work in healthcare (12.76%), sales jobs (9.85%), and food service (9.48%).
+Overall, Landrum is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Landrum who work in food service (13.25%), management occupations (9.94%), and office and administrative support (9.85%).

-Being a small city, Landrum does not have a public transit system used by locals to get to and from work.
+Landrum is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Landrum in 2010 was $22,050, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $88,200 for a family of four.
+The per capita income in Landrum in 2010 was $20,636, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,544 for a family of four.
 However, Landrum contains both very wealthy and poor people as well.

-Landrum is a somewhat ethnically-diverse city.
+Landrum is a very ethnically-diverse city.
 The people who call Landrum home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Landrum residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Landrum include Irish, English, Scottish, and Scots-Irish.
+Landrum also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.66% of the city’s residents.
+Important ancestries of people in Landrum include Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Landrum is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Slavic languages.